dw943893/baseball_predictor/README.md

 In other words, as a team's number of runs, hits, walks, or homeruns increase, so does their number of wins.
 The category that is most negatively correlated with winning (-0.40 and below) is Earned Run Average (ERA), which means as a team's ERA increases their number of wins decreases.

-Based on these findings, I recommend adding the following lesser-known hitters who have been above average in runs batting in (RBI), hits, and walks in at least one season since 2017:
+Based on these findings, I recommend adding the following lesser-known hitters who have been above average in runs batting in (RBI), hits, walks, and homeruns in at least one season since 2017:

 - Ryan McMahon (Rockies)
 - Yoan Moncada (White Sox)